Claus1/unigui/README.md

 edit = Edit('Range of involving', 0.6, changed_range)
 ```
-If the handler returns None (or does not return anything) Unigui considers it as Ok.

 ### Block details ###
 The width and height of blocks is calculated automatically depending on their children.
-It is possible to set the block width and make it scrollable in height, for example for images list.
-Possible to add MD icon to the header, if required.
-Width, scroll, .. are optional.
+It is possible to set the block width, or make it scrollable , for example for images list.
+Possible to add MD icon to the header, if required. width, scroll, height, icon are optional.
 ```
 block = Block(‘Pictures’,add_button, *images, width = 500, scroll = True,icon = 'api')
 ```

-The second parameter of the Block constructor is an array of widgets which has to be in the header just after the name.
+The second parameter of the Block constructor is a widget(s) which are drawn in the block header just after its name.
 Blocks can be shared between the user screens with its states.
-Such a block has to be located in the blocks folder of the python layer.
+Such a block has to be located in the 'blocks' folder .
 Examples of such block tests/blocks/tblock.py:
 ```
 from unigui import *